 As long as you’re spending the PPP funds on payroll, employee benefits, utilities, rent, and mortgage interest, you should be fine.

-If you spend the funds on anything other than the defined categories, you could be subject to additional liability or even fraud.
+If you spend the funds on anything other than the defined categories, you could be subject to additional liability or even charges of fraud.